StashaG/dream-trip-list/README.md

 # Dream Trip List

 This app was created to review the fundamentals of React.
 The one thing I miss right now is being able to travel, so I decided to create an app that would allow my family and friends to create a list of their dream trip destinations.
 These are destinations they would like to go after the pandemic.

-Who's ready for the pandemic to be over?...I am :raised_hand:.
+Who's ready for the pandemic to be over?...I am :raised_hand:

 ## Goal:
 To review function and class components, state, props, and submitting form data.
 My plan is to continue to add additional features to this app.